 To cure OCD, therapists often use CBT, which can be practiced by the psychologist or psychiatrist.
 If OCD is very severe, medical treatment may be prescribed.
 It must be issued by a psychiatrist.

-If you have a phobia, you can first consult your family doctor for a referral to a psychologist or psychiatrist.
+If you have a phobia, you can first consult a social worker or your family doctor for a referral to a psychologist or psychiatrist.
 Often, the patient is referred to a psychologist for CBT; treatment with medication is rarely necessary, unless the phobia is accompanied by other psychological disorders.

 Lack of self-confidence

-Lack of self-confidence is a problem encountered by many people, which can be overcome with the help of a psychologist.
+Lack of self-confidence is a problem encountered by many people, which can be overcome with the help of a psychotherapist, social worker or psychologist.
 The psychiatrist can intervene in the case of deeper body and appearance disorders, such as dysmorphophobia or anorexia, for example.

 If you have a problem, don’t be left alone: contact us by phone to make an appointment!